anacastrosalgado/DACL/README.md

 # DACL – *Dicionário da Academia das Ciências de Lisboa*
-FIST DIGITAL EDITION OF THE PORTUGUESE ACADEMY DICTIONARY
+FIRST DIGITAL EDITION OF THE PORTUGUESE ACADEMY DICTIONARY

 This is a repository of the *Dicionário da Academia das Ciências de Lisboa* (DACL), a new ongoing digital edition of the [Lisbon Academy of Sciences](http://www.acad-ciencias.pt/).